arsh09/rhino_xr4/README.md

 The repo contains the motor control code from Arduino.
 These motors are joint motors for Rhino XR4 robotic arm.

-I wrote those ocdes during my final year on graduation.
-Anyone can use them as they like.
+I wrote those code during my final year for my graduation thesis.

 Please remember that I use 'Serial' communication heavily to commincate to a LabVIEW VI that acted as a frontend.

 ### Demo video